Online Emergency Contraception Consultation

 Emergency contraception is a safe and effective way to prevent pregnancy after sex.
 It’s most effective the sooner it’s taken.
 There are two main types of emergency contraceptive pills available in New Zealand — one is effective up to 3 days after sex, and the other up to 5 days.
 Emergency contraception doesn’t cause abortion and won’t work if you’re already pregnant.

-What Are the Symptoms of a Emergency contraception?
+What are the Symptoms of Emergency contraception ?

 Symptoms vary but often include: